 But “Song of the City,” by internationally acclaimed director Apichatpong Weerasethakul, steers the film back to the concept that made the Ten Years project a sensation elsewhere in Asia.
 Although looking the least political, it makes the most simple and biting prediction of them all.

 In long shots from fixed vantage points without any apparent storyline, “Song” shows characters, performed by familiar Apichatpong regulars, scattered around a park in Khon Kaen where a statue of one of Thailand’s most notorious dictators remains towering to this day.
-Around the secluded statue of Gen. Sarit Thanarat, ambient melodies of a marching band repeatedly play the national anthem, never-ending construction work grinds on, and the people, all from different backgrounds, engage in seemingly meaningless conversations.
+Around the secluded statue of Field Marshal Sarit Thanarat, ambient melodies of a marching band repeatedly play the national anthem, never-ending construction work grinds on, and the people, all from different backgrounds, engage in seemingly meaningless conversations.
 It’s a visual snapshot of a country hopelessly stagnated, where nothing changes for better or worse.

 At a UN panel discussion in October, the artists gathered to talk about freedom of artistic expression.
 Pen-ek Ratanaruang, one of the most renowned Thai directors whose 2013 political documentary “Paradoxocracy” was spoiled by censors, gave his thoughts on why Thai artists have shied away from politics.